 Work With Us

-The skills and training veterans acquired while serving our country may be well suited for jobs at the Department of Labor.
+The skills and training veterans acquired while serving our country may be well suited for jobs at the U.S. Department of Labor.
 The following information is designed to help veterans understand how federal jobs are filled, determine Veterans Preference, build a resume, and search and apply for federal jobs.

 How Federal Jobs Are Filled